Black Bean Soup

 Black Bean Soup Recipe

-Black Bean Soup is an easy, hearty, healthy vegetarian recipe full of warm Mexican flavors.
-Made with canned beans and ready in 30 minutes!
+Black Bean Soup is an easy hearty, healthy vegetarian soup full of warm Mexican flavors.
+Perfect for busy weeknights and ready in 30 minutes!

 Yield 6 Servings